 Completion of this course requires students to conduct, alone or in a group of two or three, an empirical research on their own.
 Students should plan the study, collect their data, analyze the data and write the report.
 It could be a needs assessment or a program evaluation or a basic research.
 The assignment requires a written report of major elements of their own study, with appropriate citations (in-text) and references (at the end).
 The drafts of this paper should be submitted for instructor's comments in three cumulative parts: I, II and III.
-At the time of submitting drafts of later parts, earlier part/parts must be finalized in the light of comments on respective drafts.
+At the time of submitting drafts of later parts, earlier part/parts must be finalized in the light of instructor's comments on respective drafts.
 The drafts and final paper must be formatted with bold elements outlined below as headings and subheadings.
 If necessary, add appropriate additional subheadings.
 Everything must be under an appropriate heading or subheading.
 References should be included in all drafts and final paper.
 All reports, drafts and final, must include appropriate cover page.
 The part # of the assignment should be clearly written on the cover page.

-Part I (Due on September 17, 2012)
+Part I (Due on February 12, 2013)

-- 1. Background and Significance of the study: This section must link a problem or issue to the profession of social work and identify a gap in current knowledge base at specific variable level, and discuss the mechanisms how the new knowledge would facilitate tackling that problem more effectively. - 2.
+- 1. Background and Significance of the study: This section must link the research problem or issue to the society as well as to the profession of social work and identify a gap in current knowledge base at specific variable level, and discuss the mechanisms how the new knowledge would facilitate social workers in tackling that problem more effectively. - 2.
 Specific Objectives or specific questions it attempts to answer or specific hypotheses it attempts to test in order to fill the knowledge gap.
 These objectives or questions must be at specific variable level.